Williams syndrome: Social and psychological

 People with Williams syndrome report higher anxiety levels as well as phobia development, which may be associated with hyperacusis (high sensitivity to certain frequencies of sound).
 Compared with other children with delays, those with Williams syndrome display a significantly greater number of fears.
 35% of these children met the DSM definition of having a phobia as compared with 1–4.3% for those with other types of developmental delays.
-Williams syndrome is also strongly associated with attention deficit hyperactivity disorder and related psychological symptoms such as poor concentration, hyperactivity, and social disinhibition.
+Williams syndrome is also strongly associated with attention deficit hyperactivity disorder (ADHD) and related psychological symptoms such as poor concentration, hyperactivity, and social disinhibition.

 Furthermore, cognitive abilities (IQs) of people with WMS typically range from mild to moderate levels of intellectual disability.
 One study of 306 children with Williams syndrome found IQ scores ranging from 40 to 112 with a mean of 69.32 (the mean IQ score of the general population is 100).
 IQ scores above this range have been reported in people with smaller genetic deletions.
 In particular, people with Williams syndrome experience challenges in visual-motor skills and visuospatial construction.
 Most affected people are unable to spatially orient themselves and many experience difficulty when given a task that requires even the most basic visual problem-solving.
 Many adults with Williams syndrome cannot complete a simple six-piece puzzle designed for young children, for example.
 These visuospatial deficits may be related to damage to the dorsal cortical pathway for visual processing.

 Despite their physical and cognitive deficits, people with Williams syndrome exhibit impressive social and verbal abilities.
-Williams patients can be highly verbal relative to their IQ.
+WS patients can be highly verbal relative to their IQ.
 When children with Williams syndrome are asked to name an array of animals, they may well list a wild assortment of creatures such as a koala, saber-toothed cat, vulture, unicorn, sea lion, yak, ibex and Brontosaurus, a far greater verbal array than would be expected of children with IQs in the 60s.
 Some other strengths that have been associated with Williams syndrome are auditory short-term memory and facial recognition skills.
 The language used by people with Williams syndrome differs notably from unaffected populations, including people matched for IQ.
 People with Williams syndrome tend to use speech that is rich in emotional descriptors, high in prosody (exaggerated rhythm and emotional intensity), and features unusual terms and strange idioms.